Tom Blue: Role in the Houston household

 Blue was Houston's body guard and coachman.
 He was also described as a "negro retainer" along with a man named Esau (also Esaw), both of whom were acquired before Houston's marriage to Margaret Lea.
 Blue was described as "a fine-looking mulatto with the manners and speech of a high-class gentleman."

-Houston had twelve enslaved people when he became the Governor of Texas.
+Houston had twelve enslaved people when he became the governor of Texas.
 Blue, Joshua Houston and Jeff transported Houston, his family, and their belongings to the Governor's Mansion in Austin.
 One of the maids was named Eliza.
 Aunt Mary and her daughters Creasy and Mary were also enslaved by Houston.
-There was not enough room in the mansion for his family and all of the enslaved people, so the male servants had quarters in the stable.
+The male servants of the Houston family had quarters in the stable.

-Throughout his life, Houston had a penchant for travel and his family and their servants learned to become "as mobile as the calvary".
+Throughout his life, Houston had a penchant for travel and his family and their servants learned to become "as mobile as the cavalry".

 Flight

-Blue left Huntsville, Texas for Mexico in the fall of 1862.
+Blue left Huntsville, Texas, for Mexico in the fall of 1862.
 He traveled with a boy named Walter Hume who was also held by Houston.
-Since Blue spoke in a refined manner and looked like a Spaniard, they decided that the safest approach was to present themselves as slave and master.
-They traveled together to Laredo where Blue sold Walter for $800.
-He then crossed the border into Mexico.
+Since Blue was able to pass as white with his light complexion, he convinced Walter, the son of a slave owned by a Huntsville blacksmith, that the best way to get to Mexico would be to present themselves as slave and master.
+Blue was able to pass for white at the immigration office in Eagle Pass.
+After they crossed the border to Mexico, Blue sold Walter for $800.